Expert Advice/Planning 101/Hiring VendorsArrowHiring Vendors

 Trade Secrets

 Abalos is strict about organizing his bag and has trained his second shooter about where everything belongs, so that things run smoothly on the day.
-He is sure to have the first few hours of the wedding timeline easy at hand on his phone, where he also takes notes about specific shots he wants to get as the day goes on.
-He also tries to identify responsible people in the bridal and groom parties who he can ask to help wrangle people, if needed.
+He is sure to have the first few hours of the wedding timeline easily at hand on his phone, where he also takes notes about specific shots he wants to get as the day goes on.
+He also tries to identify responsible people in the bridal and groom parties who he can ask to help wrangle people if needed.

 Zola: Where All Wedding Vendor Myths get Demystified